rluac/JannHub/README.md

-# Jann Hub - The best current script for Total Roblox Drama as of 09/02/2025 18:45.
+# Jann Hub - The Best Current Script for Total Roblox Drama (as of 09/02/2025 18:45)

 ## Features